exactly-once/Home/content/posts/consistent-messaging.md

 The only way to cope with duplicates is by making sure we can test message equality at the business level.
 This can be achieved by modeling messages as immutable facts or intents with **unique identity** rather than values [^3].

 If we extend `FireAt` message with `AttemptId` property (unique for each attempt the player makes) we can later use it as an identifier for the `Hit` event.
-With that in place `LeaderBoard` logic becomes:
+With that in place, `LeaderBoard` logic becomes:

 {{< highlight csharp >}}
 void Handle(Hit message)